San Francisco, CA

 Dentures have a number of benefits, but they take time to get used to, as they don't work in the exact same way as natural teeth.
 If you're missing teeth, San Francisco Dental Arts wants to help you get your smile back.
 We offer professional molding and impression appointments to carefully create dentures that will fit comfortably in your mouth.

 Complete dentures can either be conventional or immediate.
-Conventional dentures are made after the teeth are removed, and are placed in the mouth when the gum has healed.
+Conventional dentures are made after the teeth are removed, and are placed in the mouth when the gums have healed.
 The gums usually take 8 to 12 weeks to heal, but sometimes can take longer.
 Conventional dentures will need fewer adjustments and should fit very comfortably, as the mouth has already healed.

 Immediate dentures are made ready for when the teeth are removed and can be placed in the mouth straight afterwards.
-The main drawback to immediate dentures is that they are placed in the mouth before the gum has healed, meaning the patient will have to come back several times to have their dentures adjusted.
-Immediate dentures can be used as a temporary solution while the patient waits for their gum to heal.
+The main drawback to immediate dentures is that they are placed in the mouth before the gums have healed, meaning the patient will have to come back several times to have their dentures adjusted.
+Immediate dentures can be used as a temporary solution while the patient waits for their gums to heal.

-Using dentures makes it easier to speak and eat for the user.
+Dentures also make it easier to eat for the user.
+Dentures allow you to eat a wide variety of foods again.
 When a person has missing teeth, more pressure is put on the remaining teeth when eating, especially hard foods.
 Dentures help strengthen the mouth and help reduce the risk of further damage to any remaining healthy teeth.

 Looking After Your Dentures